Cottage | 3 bedrooms | sleeps 6

 Our three bedroom Cottage was fully refurbished in 2011 and offers excellent accommodation for six people, with one master double bedroom with a spacious en suite, one twin bedroom and a further double bedroom.
 There is a stylish and comfortable lounge with a cast iron log burner, modern kitchen and dining room and a beautiful bathroom with a roll top bath.
 Downstairs there is a conservatory to fully enjoy the sunny weather and outside there is an enclosed decked seating area to the rear and a lovely flower garden with picnic table to the front.
 Families are welcome in Curlew Cottage, we also accept one well behaved dog and have off street parking.

-|Size:||Sleeps up to 6, 3 bedrooms|
+|Size||Sleeps up to 6, 3 bedrooms|

 |Family friendly||Great for children of all ages, Suitable for people with restricted mobility|

 |Notes||Pets welcome, No smoking at this property|

-|Luxuries:||Log fire, DVD player, Sea view|
+|Luxuries||Log fire, DVD player, Sea view|

-|General:||Central heating, TV, CD player|
+|General||Central heating, TV, CD player|

-|Standard:||Kettle, Toaster, Iron, Hair dryer|
+|Standard||Kettle, Toaster, Iron, Hair dryer|

-|Utilities:||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|
+|Utilities||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|

-|Rooms||3 bedrooms, 2 bathrooms of which 1 family bathroom and 1 en suite|
+|Rooms||3 bedrooms, 2 bathrooms of which 1 Family bathrooms and 1 En suites|

-|Furniture:||Single beds (2), Double beds (2), Cots (1), Dining seating for 6, Lounge seating for 6|
+|Furniture||Single beds (2), Double beds (2), Cots (1), Dining seats for 6, Lounge seats for 6|

 |Outdoors||Balcony or terrace, Private garden, BBQ|

 Curlew Cottage is accessed through a beautiful, light and airy Conservatory with plenty of seating to enjoy the sunshine, even when the seasons change to the colder months.